Two magazines wore that name in Holland at different periods:

-In 1969 it changed its name to ALOHA, a magazine focused on music, graphic design, comics and counterculture alongside national and international social issues.
+In 1969 ALOHA became the new name of HITWEEK.
+It was a magazine focused on music, graphic design, comics and counterculture alongside national and international social issues.

-1969-1974: ALOHA was independent and operated without permanent writing staff or editors, so everybody was welcome to write an article or publish a drawing.
+From 1969 till the end of its publication in 1974 ALOHA was independent and operated without permanent writing staff or editors: everybody was welcome to write an article or publish a drawing.

 ALOHA was ironic, critical, unconventional and seasoned with absurd humour.